wp-plugins/relevanssi/readme.txt

 removing those words helps to make the index smaller and searching faster.

 == Known issues and To-do's ==
-* For some reason, pages don't work properly in the search results.
-If the blog is using pretty permalinks, the pages will use the basic http://www.example.com/?p=1 style links.
-* When using WP 2.6.5, the plugin causes a white bar to appear on top of the screen.
-I have no idea what causes it, I only know the plugin doesn't.
-The problem doesn't exist in 2.8.
-* The stop word list management needs small improvements.
+* To-do: The stop word list management needs small improvements.
+* To-do: Log the search queries and provide statistics.
+*

 == Changelog ==

+= 1.1 =
+* Fixes the problem with pages in search results.

 = 1.0 =
 * First published version.